Knowledge

 Issues With Outsourcing Your Receivable Management Services

 As a result, some companies choose to handle their receivable management process themselves.
 However, there are many advantages to outsourcing, especially when you partner with a reliable debt collection agency like Altus.
 At Altus, we offer first-party services that allow us to uphold your brand reputation and standards.
-Though it’s up to you whether you outsource your accounts receivable to a third party, receivable management services are essential for any business.
+Though it’s up to you whether you outsource your AR to a third party, receivable management services are essential for any business.

-KPIs to Track for Your Company’s Accounts Receivable
+KPIs to Track for Your Company’s AR

 • Collection effectiveness index: CEI demonstrates the success of your company’s collection efforts over time.